 Note: Summary tables of hourly rates of pay for full-time, part-time and casual employees in this award including penalties and loadings have not been included as a schedule in this exposure draft.
-If parties think such tables would be useful, they can be prepared for consideration.
+Parties have had an opportunity to comment on whether tables are included.
+No tables are to be included.
+Schedules will be renumbered accordingly once exposure draft finalised.

-Schedule D-Summary of monetary allowances
+Schedule D-Summary of Monetary Allowances